delphian/ppcl-library/README.md

  2. `cd ppcl-library`.

 Although there are no functions to easily interface with a third party, most Siemens building level automation controllers come with a telnet port.
 It does not take much work to code up a simple interface.

+Feel free to contact me bryan.hazelbaker@gmail.com with any questions.